 Infections put your patients at risk for sepsis.
 Bacterial infections cause most cases of sepsis.
-The most frequently identified bacterial pathogens that cause infections that can develop into sepsis include Staphylococcus aureus (staph), Escherichia coli (E. coli), and some types of Streptococcus (strep).
+The most frequently identified bacterial pathogens among people with sepsis include Staphylococcus aureus (staph), Escherichia coli (E. coli), and some types of Streptococcus (strep).
 Sepsis can also be a result of other infections, including viral infections, such as COVID-19 or influenza, or fungal infections.
+Infections that lead to sepsis most often start in the lung, urinary tract, skin, or gastrointestinal tract.